-In addition, the Resolution Committee has had ongoing discussions with Ålandsbanken Abp to acquire all of the operations of Kaupthing Sweden apart from the corporate loan portfolio which will be transferred to Iceland.
-This portfolio constitutes the majority of the Swedish assets but the private banking and asset management assets would go to Ålandsbanken.
-The parties have already signed a memorandum of understanding and the Resolution Committee expects to sign a Sale-Purchase Agreement in early February and close the transaction soon after.
+The Resolution Committee has had ongoing discussions with Ålandsbanken Abp to acquire all of the operations of Kaupthing Sweden apart from the corporate loan portfolio which will be transferred to Iceland and fits well with the other asset pools the Bank is currently managing.
+This portfolio accounts for the majority of the Swedish assets of the Bank but the private banking, capital markets and asset management assets would go to Ålandsbanken.
+The parties have already signed a memorandum of understanding and a sale-purchase agreement was signed in mid-February.
+This transaction is scheduled to be completed in March.